Montgomery Co. patient critical after testing presumptive positive for COVID-19; Pa. cases rise to 7

 HARRISBURG, Pa. - A Montgomery County patient has tested presumptive positive for the novel coronavirus, officials announced Monday.

-Pennsylvania now has seven presumptive positive cases of coronavirus: five in Montgomery County, one in Delaware County and one in Wayne County.
+Pennsylvania now has ten presumptive positive cases of coronavirus: five in Montgomery County, one in Delaware County and one in Wayne County.

+Three of the Montgomery County patients were exposed to the virus in another country.
+The two other patients were exposed while traveling inside the United States, according to health officials.

 FULL COVERAGE: CORONAVIRUS

-The newest COVID-19 patient, an adult, is in critical condition at the Hospital of the University of Pennsylvania.
+The newest Montgomery County COVID-19 patient, an adult, is in critical condition at the Hospital of the University of Pennsylvania.

 RELATED COVERAGE: